Hyperbole: Usage

-In popular culture

-Hyperbole is one of the most widely recognized and used forms of figurative language in everyday life.
-It is used heavily in advertising and entertainment.
-Advertisers use hyperbole to exaggerate the benefits of products to boost sales.
-Repetitive hyperbole is used in public relations to increase the popularity of a person or product.
-It is also used in propaganda, giving it a bad reputation.

 US case law

 Rhetorical hyperbole is defined as "extravagant exaggeration employed for rhetorical effect" for First Amendment purposes.
 Greenbelt Cooperative Pub.
 Ass'n v.
 Bresler (1970), Letter Carriers v.
 Austin (1974) and Milkovich v.
 Lorain Journal Co.
 (1989) are notable cases.
 In Watts v.
 United States (1969) the defendant was absolved of federal anti-threat punishment for saying "the first person he would put in his scope is L.B.J."; the court found this to be "political hyperbole".

 In literature

 Hyperbole has been used throughout literature for many centuries.
 Heroic drama, which is drama with an emphasis on grandeur and excess, often makes use of hyperbole to extend the effect and epic nature of the genre.
 Modern tall tales also make use of hyperbole to exaggerate the feats and characteristics of their protagonists.
 For example, the American tall tale about Paul Bunyan relies heavily on hyperbole to establish Bunyan's giant stature and abilities.

 For hyperbole to be effective it needs to be obvious, deliberate, and outlandish.
 Using hyperbolic speech as a character trait can denote an unreliable narrator.

 Emerson's Concord Hymn uses hyperbole in the lines "Here once the embattled farmers stood / And fired the shot heard round the world."

 In Kurt Vonnegut's Slaughterhouse-Five, the protagonist emerges from his shelter to find total destruction, and makes the hyperbolic statement that "Dresden was like the moon now, nothing but minerals."
 The hyperbole conveys how completely the city was ruined.